adamaaronson/adamaaronson.github.io/_posts/2023-04-10-whats-the-name-of-this-university.md

 ![University of Illinois Urbana-Champaign](/assets/images/uiuc.jpg){: class="img-medium"}

-If you ask the university's marketing office, [their answer](https://marketing.illinois.edu/messaging/name) is clear: it's called **University of Illinois Urbana-Champaign**.
+If you ask the university's marketing office, [their answer](https://marketing.illinois.edu/messaging/name) is perfectly clear: **University of Illinois Urbana-Champaign**.
 If you came here for a simple answer, there you go, but buckle up, because there's a lot more to the story.

 To truly understand the nuances of Illinois's flagship university's name and why people are so confused about it, we have to take a journey through 156 years of geopolitics, branding, and grammar.